-Surfaced roads(km) Gravel / dirt(km) Total 140.5 km 1021.5 km 1162km
+Surfaced roads(km) Gravel / dirt(km) Total 192.3km 967.7km 1162km

 5.3.2 Roads Classification

 The classification of roads into different operational systems, functional classes or geometric types is necessary for communication between engineers, administrators and the general public.
 Classification is the tool by which a complex network of roads can be subdivided into groups having similar characteristics.